rranelli/rranelli.github.io/_posts/20-11-2015-writing-a-process-pool-in-bash.md

 To do that, we need to:

-1. Query github's api to get the addresses of all your personal repositories
+1. Query Github's api to get the addresses of all your personal repositories
 2. Format the commands to clone all of these repositories locally
-3. Run those commands in parallel, so that it won't take ages.
+3. Run those commands in parallel, so that the whole process won't take ages

 In this post we are going to focus on part 3.